Structure, Functionality, and Bioceramics - Design Principles for High Performance

 print("=" * 70)

-print(f"\nOptimal model: {'Jander' if r2_jander == max(r2_jander, r2_gb, r2_power) else 'GB' if r2_gb == max(r2_jander, r2_gb, r2_power) else 'Power law'}")
+print(f"\nBest model: {'Jander' if r2_jander == max(r2_jander, r2_gb, r2_power) else 'GB' if r2_gb == max(r2_jander, r2_gb, r2_power) else 'Power law'}")

-# of reaction kinetics modelsFitting results:
+# Reaction kinetics model fitting results:

 # ======================================================================